karolcymerys/oxford-iiit-pets-segmentation/segnet/README.md

 ## Implementations
 ___
 ### SegNet v1
-The first implementation is reflection of original _SegNet_ definition from the paper.
+The first implementation is reflection of original _SegNet_ definition from the original paper.
-In order to initialize layers of the encoder, weights of pretrained _VGG16_ model were utilized.

 ### SegNet v2
 In the second implementation: